The power of net zero

 SNG and biogas

-Often regarded as bridging fuels, synthetic natural gas and biogas have the same low NOx, SOx, and particulate matter emissions as LNG, but they can be carbon-neutral depending on the feedstock and conversion energy source.
+Often regarded as bridging fuels, synthetic natural gas and biogas have the same low NOx, SOx, and particulate matter emissions as LNG, but they can be carbon-neutral.

 Green methanol is produced using only renewable sources, and can reduce carbon emissions by up to 95 %.
 It is a clean-burning and cost-effective fuel, since it can be used with existing infrastructure.

 Being nearly 100 % carbon-neutral and fully renewable, biofuels are an attractive option for the energy transition.
-The advantages of biofuels are that they are easy to transport, store, and handle, and that they can be used as drop-in fuels in existing fuel infrastructure.
+They are easy to transport, store, and handle, and can be used as drop-in fuels.

 Green hydrogen is made by electrolyzing water using renewable energy sources.
 The proton exchange membrane electrolyzers (PEM electrolyzers) used for this process are made by MAN Energy Solutions and its subsidiary H-TEC SYSTEMS.
 The hydrogen produced

-can then be used directly or processed further in MAN power-to-X solutions.
+can then be used further in MAN power-to-X solutions.

 With over 60 years of experience, we are one of the leading manufacturers of tailor-made chemical reactors for the conversion of renewables into future fuels.
 Our water-, gas-, and oil-cooled tubular reactors are key components in power-to-X processes.

-We regard natural gas as a transition fuel, since it is easy to adapt existing equipment to carbon-neutral synthetic natural gas.
+We regard natural gas as a transition fuel, since it is easy to adapt existing equipment to carbon-neutral SNG.
 MAN gas engines can already use SNG or biogas, and some models can even run on admixture of up to 25% hydrogen.

 Hydrogen-based processes require centrifugal and screw compressors to manage certain volume flows efficiently.
 MAN has extensive equipment and experience in compression for hydrogen, ammonia, SNG, methanol, and more.